elestrategaactual/Didactic-Measuring-Node-for-Equilibrium-Evaluation/README.md

 ## Features

-- **Real-time Motion Sensing:** Utilizes an IMU sensor to capture motion data in real-time.
+- **Real-time Motion Sensing:** Utilizes the BMI270 IMU sensor and BMI150 magnetometer to capture motion data in real-time.
 - **Bluetooth Low Energy (BLE) Connectivity:** Enables wireless data transmission to external devices.
 - **Easy Setup:** Simple and straightforward setup process for quick deployment.
-- **Educational Use:** Ideal for educational settings, practical demonstrations, and learning about motion sensing technologies.
+- **Educational Use:** Ideal for educational settings, practical demonstrations, and learning about motion sensing technologies and for its main goal to use as a tool for therapist for the support of therapy sessions.

 ## Getting Started